-"Working time" will be defined as that time in which an employee has any scheduled obligations, whether instructional or non-instructional, to perform with respect to his/her position at the College, including but not limited to, all such obligations as required office hours, committee work, conferences, and official meetings.
+An employee's work obligation or "working time" is that time in which an employee has any scheduled obligations, whether instructional or non-instructional, to perform with respect to their position at the College, including but not limited to any obligations for office hours, committee work, conferences, and meetings.
+A work week is the period beginning immediately after midnight on Sunday and ending at midnight the following Saturday (i.e., 12:01 a.m.
+Sunday through 11:59 p.m.
+Saturday night).